Bubi2001/rtl_utils/README.md

-# Common RTL modules written in SystemVerilog
+# RTL modules written in SystemVerilog
 In each module you may find 4 folders:
 </br>
 `docs/`: Contains the documentation of the top module, what inputs/outputs exist and how they work.